jeslaspravin/jeslaspravin.github.io/_posts/CranberryEngine/GAL/2024-01-27-GAL-RenderPass-Framebuffer-Pipelines-Descriptors-Shaders.md

 Once all of the above is done I will have a working and extensible GAL, shader compiler, and a renderer user layer for my engine.

+## Updates(25 February 2024)

+It looks like there is better way(Hack) to support specialization constant in D3D.
+The follwoing solutions were explored by kind folks from [Godot] and shared here [NIR based solution] and [Godot Talk-Vulkanised 2024].

+- Using direct constant replacement to DXIL(LLVM IR) where you basically replace the specialization constant load with `volatile int` and load to make sure that DXC would not optimize the code away.
+Then when generating DXIL for the first time replace all the volatile int and load with just constant.
+Note down the code offset into which the constant has to be replaced during the pipeline compilation.
+More details here [DXIL modification for SC tweet]

+- Using Mesa's NIR to convert SPIRV to DXIL.
+This requires changes in Mesa's NIR from SPIRV code to allow runtime patchable DXIL(ie keep the code and branch from getting optimized away).
+However at this point without looking at Mesa's code I am not quite understand why certain things are done the way it is.
+[NIR base soln tweet]

 [//]: # (Below are link reference definitions)

 [VkRenderPassCreateInfo]: https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkRenderPassCreateInfo.html